Could public pressure cause Facebook to regulate itself?

 Marketplace Tech host Molly Wood talks about this with Yochai Benkler of the Berkman Klein Center for Internet and Society at Harvard.
 Below is an edited transcript of their conversation.

-Benkler: I think the first thing we're seeing is a bit of a normalization of Facebook on Google after a good 20 years worth of the Internet being somehow unique or special.
+Benkler: I think the first thing we're seeing is a bit of a normalization of Facebook and Google after a good 20 years worth of the Internet being somehow unique or special.
 Magazines, newspapers, broadcast TV have for a long time been fairly open, but always subject to public constraint, to some constraint on what's the bounds of the acceptable.
 And I think what we're beginning to see now is this normalization of Facebook and Google to have to line up with that.

 The challenge is that the new technology is allowing for such fine-grained targeting that groups that would have been uneconomical and too fringe to be reasonable targets become economically effective to target.
 And then suddenly the mainstream audience looks at that and says 'That's wacky we can't have that.'